 Anyway, I’m more than happy with this backpack.
 If you want something with quality, perfect size that allows you to use it on your daily activities and in expeditions as well: this is your backpack!!!
 I am thinking in get another one, just to make sure I will have it for as many years as I need.

 This bag is so well constructed that I really forget about trying to baby it.
 It’s stitching and molle system is just awesome.
 I typically carry on any given day as part of my EDC:

 Adventure Medical Kits Ultralight and Watertight First Aid (Custom)

 Frontier Pro Water Filter

 RAT 3 Fixed Blade

 That is just a light carry…weighing in around 10pounds or so…If I really cram it in there I can hold SOOOO much more and then some.
 The great thing about this bag is its small size, it is very un-assuming and can easily be carried without allot of fatigue.
-The harness system and yolk around your neck is probably one of the most comfortable systems I have ever used and I am a total gear and bag junkie so that is saying allot.
+The 511 Rush 24 backpack has a harness system and yolk around your neck is probably one of the most comfortable systems I have ever used and I am a total gear and bag junkie so that is saying allot.

 I just got the 5.11 Bail Out Bag and will be switching the Rush twelve to my primary Day Hike and Bug Out Bag using the the new bag as my EDC (I carry to much crazy stuff to work)…I will leave the Rush twelve safely in my car for use if the SHTF.
 I have had allot of bags and this is up there with one of the best I have ever owned.